Snowflake-Labs/sfquickstarts/site/sfguides/src/cloudtrail_log_ingestion/cloudtrail_log_ingestion.md

 ## Create a storage integration in Snowflake
 Duration: 3

-*Replace \<RoleName\> with the desired name of the role you’d like snowflake to use ( this role will be created in the next step).
+*Replace \<RoleName\> with the desired name of the role you’d like Snowflake to use ( this role will be created in the next step).
 Replace \<BUCKET_NAME\>/path/to/logs/ with the path to your CloudTrail logs as set in the previous step*

 ```sql
 create STORAGE INTEGRATION s3_int_cloudtrail_logs